 In my free time I enjoy underwater documentaries and really good television.
 I love biology and you’ll often see it influencing my work through projects.
 I have started to enjoy travelling because of the last few years.
 I spent six months last year at the ESAD de Reims, France, on an exchange semester without knowing any French.
 That period helped me a lot to grow my personal style and focus on my craft as a designer.
 My design school in India has an interesting structure that allows you to pursue a design project on anything you’re interested in every semester.
 I spent the last four years working on projects that ranged from behavioural addictions, the gender pay gap, climate change, systems design, visual strategy and graphic design.
-In the meantime I freelanced for Sagmeister & Walsh, A Good Feeling, Vogue and Wieden & Kennedy.
+In the meantime I freelanced for Sagmeister & Walsh, Vogue and Wieden & Kennedy.

 How did you find your way into design?

 I have been drawing since I was three.
 My parents believed in putting me for a bunch of different classes to figure out what I wanted to pursue outside of academics.
 I eventually decided that out of all the classes I was taking, art class felt the best.
 In India and in my family, academics are super important.
 I was a straight A student in school.
 When I reached high school, I realised that I wanted to pursue visual art full time.
 My school drawing teacher’s son was a student at NID then.
 That was how I found about design.

 What has your experience as an emerging designer been like?